goliatone/menagerie/docs/DOCUMENTATION.md

 ## Basic Concepts

-## Entities

-Entities have an universally unique identifier UUID.
-Menagerie creates a QR code for Devices and Locations upon record creation.

-The main entities in Menagerie are:

-* Device
-* DeviceType
-* Location
-* Deployment

-### Device

-A Device represents any instance of a device that you want to track using Menagerie.
-It could be an instance of a iBeacon.

-Devices have an universally unique identifier UUID.

-### Location
-A Location is any physical space in which we want to deploy or store devices.

-Locations have a _weight_ index property which more or less maps to:
-* `100` -> Building
-* `200` -> Floor
-* `300` -> Area/Space
-* `400` -> Room

-### Device Type
-A device type represents a type or class of device you want to track in Menagerie, like an iBeacon or Raspberry Pi.

-### Deployment
-A deployment is a group of devices in a location for a period of time.

 ### UUID
 Most entities in Menagerie have a universally unique identifier or UUID.
 This is true for Devices, Locations, and Deployments.
 An UUID looks like this `064BED24-886D-4BCA-B734-053DE72C57F7`.